"No man is an island, Entire of itself.

 Christ Church in Ontario, California, is a parish of the Episcopal Church, a member of the Anglican Communion.
 The Episcopal Church became independent from the Church of England following the American Revolution of the 18th century.
 This means that our understanding of Scripture and our parish structure are deeply rooted in the historical tradition of Anglicanism.
 Our parish, in particular, has been influenced since its inception more than one hundred years ago by the catholic revival within Anglicanism, also known as the Anglo-Catholic movement.
 While we do not intend to make a fetish either of our Anglicanism or our Anglo-catholicism, these traditions do inform our way of being with each other, i.e. the way we "do church" together.

-The class is convened on a need-basis and lasts approximately five two-hours meetings during the Fall, or the Winter, or the Spring seasons.
+The class is convened on a need-basis and lasts four meetings during the Fall, or the Winter, or the Spring seasons.
 Members and non-members of the parish are welcome to this class, which is tailored not only to the interest of those who seek to be received officially in the Episcopal Church, but also to those who are simply curious and eager to learn, and to those life-long Episcopalians who would like to attend a refresher course.

 Please contact Fr.
 Gianluigi for enrollment email@example.com